-This, one of the largest hospitals in the west, was completed five years ago at a cost of \$200,000.
+This, one of the largest hospitals in the west, was completed several years ago at a cost of \$200,000.
 It has accommodations for 300 patients, and includes a maternity pavilion and a department for the insane.
-Exceptional opportunities are offered the students of this college for clinical instruction in all branches.
-The resident physician is appointed the 1st of May for a term of one year, on the recommendation of the hospital staff after a competitive examination.
-Applications from graduates only are considered.
-Dr. George R. Gilbert, of the Omaha Medical College class of 1896, was the successful competitor for the present year.
+The hospital is under the charge of the Board of County Commissioners and is practically the charity hospital of Omaha.
+All departments of medicine find clinical illustration in its wards, and the weekly clinics in the various branches of medicine and surgery, give the student exceptional opportunities for direct and personal instruction.

-Medical clinics are held on Saturdays throughout the term from 10 to 12 a.m. by Professors Bridges and Milroy.
-Surgical clinics from 12 to 1 by Professors Summers and Jonas.
-Operative work in obstetrics is done and clinics on puerperal cases are held as opportunities arise, by Professor Chase,
+Medical clinics, including diseases of the nervous system, are held on Saturdays throughout the term from 10 to 12 a. m. by Professors Bridges and Milroy.
+Surgical clinics, including genito-urinary diseases, from 12 to 1 by Professors Summers and Jonas.
+Operative work in obstetrics is done and clinics on puerperal cases are held as opportunities arise, by Professor Chase.